 When insecure attachment styles collide, relationships can become a battleground of unmet needs and emotional turmoil.
 Let’s dive deeper into the challenges faced by couples with mismatched attachment styles.
-In my last post, I discussed common pairings that we see in our Couples Therapy Intensives where at least one partner has the most common and healthy attachment style; Secure.
+In my last post, I discussed common pairings in our Couples Therapy Intensives, where at least one partner has the most common and healthy attachment style: Secure.

-In this post, I explore various combinations, and certain pairings emerge as challenging or even distressing.
+In this post, I explore various combinations, and specific pairings emerge as challenging or even distressing.
 These give rise to a painful, engrossing dance I call the “Toxic Tango.”
-These scenarios don’t necessarily signify doomed partnerships but shed light on predictable hurdles in the absence of secure attachment.
+These scenarios don’t necessarily signify doomed partnerships but shed light on predictable hurdles without secure attachment.

 What do I mean by a Toxic Tango?